Fruitfulcode/zoner-lite/readme.txt

     Copyright
 -------------------------------------------------------

-Zoner-lite is a free WordPress responsive theme with theme options panel, designed and developed in Fruitful Code (www.fruitfulcode.com)
-Feel free to use and modify this theme as you like.
+Zoner-lite is a free WordPress responsive theme designed and developed in Fruitful Code (www.fruitfulcode.com) Feel free to use and modify this theme as you like.
 Zoner-lite is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html) Extended or full version of Zoner http://themeforest.net/item/zoner-real-estate-wordpress-theme/9099226?ref=fruitfulcode